Emergence of rotational modes in nuclear fission: Summary and conclusions

-In summary, we considered the diabatic evolution of pre-scission nucleus, in a duration when the dinuclear rotational degrees of freedom emerge in to existence, by using certain thermodynamic concepts characteristics for macroscopic systems.
+In summary, we considered the diabatic evolution of pre-scission nucleus in a duration when the dinuclear intrinsic rotational degrees of freedom emerge in to existence, by using certain thermodynamic concepts that normally characterise macroscopic systems.
 As is well known, many properties of nuclei are indeed successfully explained using macroscopic formalisms and nuclei are ‘macroscopic objects’ owing to that they contain many particles and a very large number of states.
-Rotational modes in fission nuclei that cause ample gamma ray emissions, however,still remained barely understood even by the macroscopic formalisms.
-We analysed the issue of rotational modes from a new perspective in terms of thermodynamics of irreversible processes.
-A reasonable explanation has been given by identifying the collective rotational modes as an open subsystem that exchange matter and energy by means of a coupling to a heat bath that comprises of the balance degrees of freedom of the system.
+Rotational modes in fission nuclei that cause ample gamma ray emissions remained barely understood even by the macroscopic formalisms.
+We analysed the issue of intrinsic rotational modes from a new perspective in terms of thermodynamics of irreversible processes.
+A reasonable explanation has been given by identifying the intrinsic rotational modes as an open subsystem that exchange matter and energy by means of coupling to a heat bath that comprises of the balance degrees of freedom of the system.
 Essentially, the available energy has to be appropriately coupled to the work needed for emergence of self-ordering rotational modes.
-As the initiator of rotational modes, the pair transfer of nucleons from neck region play the role of such a coupling.
-A simple formalism is presented such that the magnitude of relevant energy flows through the subsystem are obtained in terms of entropy production rate and entropy expulsion rate in unit of MeV~zs\textsuperscript{-1}~K\textsuperscript{-1}.
+As the initiator of intrinsic rotational modes, the pair transfer of nucleons from neck region play the role of such a coupling.
+Justification for this identification is provided in part by the equations of motion derived under certain macroscopic idealizations \cite{tsa74}.
+A simple formalism is presented such that the magnitude of relevant energy flows through the subsystem are obtained in terms of entropy production rate and entropy expulsion rate in sub-units of MeV~zs\textsuperscript{-1}~K\textsuperscript{-1}.
 The rate of change of entropy $dS/dt$ which is the difference of the above rates show a transition from positive to negative values as the dinucleus reached the scission point.
-This signifies emergence of a new order at a higher level of organisation for the subsystem, i.e., the collective rotational modes.
-Experimental evidence for the collective rotational modes is existing in the form of dominant yrast sequence of transitions in the prompt gamma decay of fission fragments.
+This signifies emergence of a new order at a higher level of organisation for the subsystem, i.e., the emergence of intrinsic rotational modes as dissipative structures.